neursh/wecode-local/README.md

 Omg realtime update, with clear, intuitive UX design!

+I could just keep glazing on and on about this, but I'll leave the rest for you to try it out!

 Made with Rust in the back 🫀 so you know it's good.